 How does it feel to use?
 (Impressions)

-When layering, I always keep in mind that my layers should be warm enough.
-I choose base layers that are warm, flexible, and comfortable enough that I want to wear them all the time.
-Personally, I prefer natural merino wool over synthetic fibers, and I've been using Smartwool base layers for over 10 years.
+When it comes to layering, I always prioritize sufficient warmth.
+For base layers, I choose something that's warm, supple, and comfortable enough to wear all the time.
+Personally, I prefer natural merino wool to synthetic fibers, and I've been using Smartwool base layers for over 10 years.
 I

-also like flexible mid-layers, so I wear Power Stretch.
-I also really like hoods that fit like balaclavas.
-For shells, I prefer Gore-Tex Pro.
-For NORRONA, I use tamok and lofoten, and in the harsh winter I prioritize warmth with a long tamok jacket and bib pants.
+also like supple mid-layers, so I wear Power Stretch.
+I also really like balaclava-like fitted hoods.
+For shells, I like Gore-Tex Pro.
+I use Tamok and Lofoten from Norrona, but in the coldest winter months, I prioritize warmth with a longer Tamok jacket and bib pants.

 What about layering for spring?